kangtt250/kangtt250.github.io/profile.md

 ## Seon Zhu

-Rock Bund Capital is a proprietary trading firm specializing in market-neutral, high-frequency strategies across digital assets.
+Rock Bund Capital is a proprietary trading firm specializing in market-neutral, high-frequency strategies.
 We combine rigorous quantitative research with institutional-grade infrastructure to capture consistent alpha in all market conditions.
 As Head of Business Development, I lead strategic initiatives to scale our internal trading capabilities, deepen partnerships, and empower elite trading teams with advanced tools, capital, and low-latency infrastructure.

 Prior to this, I was with Binance, where I helped build and scale the platform’s low-latency futures trading stack—supporting a significant share of its global volume.
 With over 12 years in FinTech and 7 years in centralized exchanges, I remain focused on advancing proprietary trading through innovation, operational excellence, and deep market connectivity.